Hiring Accessibility Consultants, Staff & User Testers

 Wondering what should you budget for accessibility testing?
 Here’s a useful rundown on the cost per hour for accessibility testing.

-Job boards to post accessibility positions include:
+Job boards to post accessibility positions

-If advertising on social media, recommended hashtags include #accessibility and #A11y.
+Recommended hashtags include #accessibility and #A11y.
 And of course, you’ll want to follow best practices for social media accessibility.

 Employers in the market for accessible technologies should always recruit a diverse panel of users with disabilities to help guide purchasing decisions.
 Making user testing a standard part of technology procurement will improve accessible technology in the workplace, help workers be more productive, and likely save employers money and time in the long run.